 Q. How much dust will be created during the restoration of my marble floor?

-A. There is no dust created during the restoration process, because we use diamond abrasives and water.
+A. There is no dust created during the restoration process because we use diamond abrasives and water.

 Q. Recently a cleaning firm spilled a cleaner that is obviously acid on my marble vanities.
 They were sealed, but the damage is still very evident in the form of hundreds of small circles.
-What would you recommend as the way to repair them, the materials to use, etc?
+What would you recommend as a way to repair them, the materials to use, etc?
 Would it be better to replace the vanities?

 A. This is something we hear way too often.
 Marble is sensitive to acid etching and improper cleaners can damage it.
 Impregnating sealers do a great job of protecting your stone from staining agents being absorbed into the stone but they cannot prevent acid etching on the surface.
 The good news is that you do not need to replace your vanity tops.
 We can rehone and polish the damage and restore your marble vanity tops to good as new.

-Q. Is there routine, daily or weekly maintenance I should be performing on my stone floors?
+Q. Is there routine, daily, or weekly maintenance I should be performing on my stone floors?

 A. The #1 culprit of damage to floors is dirt, (grit, sand & dust).
 The best treatment for your floor is a dry, untreated microfiber dust mop or vacuum, used every day when possible.
 For homes, damp mopping is recommended on a weekly basis and whenever there are visible spills.
 For commercial and high traffic floors, daily damp mopping is recommended.
-For all natural stone, use only stone safe cleaners.
+For all-natural stone, use only stone-safe cleaners.

 What You Should Know…

 At Tru-Clean Surface Care, we can instruct you on the proper day-to-day care of your natural stone and tile floors, countertops, and other surfaces.
-We offer a free, downloadable Care Guide and can recommend stone-safe Care Products to help you keep your home or business looking great.
+We offer a free, downloadable Care Guide and can recommend stone-safe care products to help you keep your home or business looking great.